Mikejo5000/vsts-docs-pr/docs/organizations/accounts/faq-add-delete-users.md

 ---

-# Troubleshoot adding and deleting organization users in the VSTS Users hub
+# Troubleshoot adding and deleting organization users in the Visual Studio Team Services Users hub

 **VSTS**